What is meningococcal meningitis?

 How is it treated?

-Meningococcal disease is treated with antibiotics.
+Meningococcal meningitis is treated with antibiotics.
 When given shortly after the start of symptoms, antibiotics may prevent the disease from getting worse.
-Unfortunately, even with proper treatment 10-15% of people with meningococcal disease die and many others are affected for life.
-People who qualify as close contacts of a person with meningococcal disease should also receive antibiotics to prevent them from getting the disease (7).
+Unfortunately, even with proper treatment, 10-15% of people with meningococcal disease die, and many others are affected for life.
+People who qualify as close contacts of a person with meningococcal disease should also receive antibiotics to prevent them from getting the disease.

-About 1 in 5 survivors live the rest of their lives with permanent disabilities, such as limb amputations, kidney disease, seizures, deafness and mental retardation (7).
+About 1 in 5 survivors live the rest of their lives with permanent disabilities, such as limb amputations, kidney disease, seizures, deafness, and intellectual disability.

-This is why keeping up to date with available and recommended vaccines is the best defense against meningococcal disease.
+This is why keeping up to date with available and recommended vaccines is the best defense against meningococcal meningitis.

 How can you protect yourself?